grapa-dev/grapa/maintainers/INTERNAL_NOTES/FORMULA_VERSION_COMPATIBILITY_ANALYSIS.md

 ## Conclusion

-The current Grapa system has a basic version embedding mechanism in place through `$sys().compile()`, but GrapaDB2 formula fields are not currently leveraging this.
+The current Grapa system has a basic version embedding mechanism in place through `$sys().compile()`, but GrapaDBX formula fields are not currently leveraging this.

-**Recommendation**: Implement minimal version embedding in GrapaDB2 using the existing `$sys().compile()` mechanism, with graceful degradation for version mismatches.
+**Recommendation**: Implement minimal version embedding in GrapaDBX using the existing `$sys().compile()` mechanism, with graceful degradation for version mismatches.
 This provides immediate compatibility checking without significant overhead, while maintaining a clear path for future enhancements.

 **Priority**: Medium - should be implemented as part of Step 5 (Performance Optimization) to ensure formula reliability and user experience.

 ---

-*This analysis provides the foundation for implementing version compatibility in GrapaDB2 formula fields while maintaining minimal overhead and clear upgrade paths.*
+*This analysis provides the foundation for implementing version compatibility in GrapaDBX formula fields while maintaining minimal overhead and clear upgrade paths.*